What are the pros and cons of equity release?

 There are a range of products with flexible options

-Plans vary so it’s important to compare equity release deals and understand what options are available to you.
-For example, interest rates and financial incentives will differ from lender to lender.
+Products, interest rates and financial incentives differ from lender to lender so it's important to compare equity release deals and understand what options are available to you.

 You’ll never owe more than the value of your home